You are here:

 - Researchers are investigating the safety and value of new technologies for the surgical treatment of back problems.

-- Other studies are focused on nonsurgical approaches for dealing with back pain, including a web-based program that provides worksite employees with a multidisciplinary intervention for the self-treatment of back pain.
+- Other studies are focused on nonsurgical approaches for dealing with back pain, including web-based programs and complementary therapies.

 - Researchers are working to identify optimal approaches for the prevention and early treatment of the many underlying causes of spinal stenosis, including osteoarthritis, rheumatoid arthritis, and Paget’s disease.